A practical guide to the Azure AI search Confluence connector in 2026

 What that looks like:

-Understanding the costs and limitations
+Understanding the costs and investment

 ComponentHow It's BilledWhat It Means For You

-Here’s why it’s a simpler alternative:
+Here’s why it’s a great addition to your toolkit:

 eesel AI simplifies the process by allowing one-click integrations with multiple knowledge sources, not just a single Azure AI Search Confluence connector.